-The tournament has reserved all five of the indoor courts at the Peak Racquet Club in case of inclement weather.
+The tournament has reserved all four of the indoor courts at MSU in case of inclement weather.

-- o Option 1 Best of 3 sets. - o Sets 1 & 2 regular but each set will be shortened by starting at 2 games each. - o Set 3 10 point match tiebreaker first to 10 points but win by 2. - o A 120 second set break, if split sets.
-Once a round has started, the scoring format will be the same whether the round is finished inside or outside. - o If indoor courts are being used as part of the regular scheduled play (not because of weather issues), scoring will be the same as the outdoor format; - o Tournament Director can modify to no add scoring if needed. - o Option 2 Ten (10) game pro-set with no add.
+- o Option 1 Best of 3 sets. - Sets 1 & 2 regular but each set will be shortened by starting at 2 games each. - Set 3 10 point match tiebreaker first to 10 points but win by 2. - A 120 second set break, if split sets.
+Once a round has started, the scoring format will be the same whether the round is finished inside or outside. - If indoor courts are being used as part of the regular scheduled play (not because of weather issues), scoring will be the same as the outdoor format; - Tournament Director can modify to no add scoring if needed.